kubernetes/enhancements/keps/sig-node/5889-cpuidle-for-besteffort-qos-pod/README.md

 ### Non-Goals
+- change the cgroups weighting except the minimal changes required for this work
+- review QoS class handling in general

 ## Proposal
 Users can choose whether to enable cpu.idle features based on their cluster environment.When this feature is enabled, the kernel sets the cpu.shares ||cpu.weight value to the default.The original implementation of cpu.shares||cpu.weight will no work.